trevormarvin/sectioninsert/readme.md

 #SECTION (section_name) [macro_arg [macro_arg] [...]]
 ```

+## Advanced "SECTION" directives, the "SPLICE" directives

+Sometimes there need to be chunks of code before, between, and/or after each section inserted.
+When that is the case, use the "SPLICEBEFORE", "SPLICBETWEEN", and "SPLICEAFTER" directives.
+These allow insertion of code chunks that are placed interlaced with the sections.
+If there is nothing in the section list, then the "SPLICEEMPTY" can be used to insert a chunk of code that will be inserted.

+The 'SPLICEBETWEEN' and 'SPLICEAFTER' directives will use the same variable expansion as the 'GENERATE' directive described below.
+The {i} variable will be a sequence starting at the number one.

+To define a chunk of code, use the appropriate directive to start is and then end with the '#ENDSPLICE' directive.

+All four splices are dumped when the 'SECTION' directive is processed so that they will not be used for another section.
+Splices are not allowed to straddle between files.

 ## The "GENERATE" preprocessor directive

 A further problem I've had with limitations in the MPASM is the inability to use the "#v(expr)" operation to generate sequential names that are passed to conditional directives.
 (Section 7.4 of the MPASM user's guide.)
 Thus, I added in the GENERATE directive.